qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 If input geometries are lines or polygons, the clustering is based on the centroid of the feature.

+*References: Arthur, David & Vassilvitskii, Sergei.
+(2007).
+K-Means++: The Advantages of Careful Seeding.
+Proc. of the Annu.
+ACM-SIAM Symp. on Discrete Algorithms.
+8.*

 .. figure:: img/kmeans.png
   :align: center